 Friends, that is the jibber jabber of a man crossing his fingers behind his back.
 It is also the signal for news orgs to RELEASE THE ACCOUNTANTS!

 As one of the wealthiest candidates to run for president in recent times, Romney has used a variety of techniques to help minimize the taxes on his estimated $250 million fortune.
 In addition to paying the lower tax rate on his investment income, Romney has as much as $8 million invested in at least 12 funds listed on a Cayman Islands registry.
 Another investment, which Romney reports as being worth between $5 million and $25 million, shows up on securities records as having been domiciled in the Caymans.

 His campaign insists Romney’s tax bill would be the same even if he kept all his money in a Serta mattress somewhere on US soil.
 So the point of flying sacks of cash first-class to the Cayman Islands would be….?

-[Tax experts] say the offshore accounts have provided him — and Bain — with other potential financial benefits, such as higher management fees and greater foreign interest, all at the expense of the U.S. Treasury.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+[Tax experts] say the offshore accounts have provided him — and Bain — with other potential financial benefits, such as higher management fees and greater foreign interest, all at the expense of the U.S. Treasury.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 [Jack Blum, a Washington lawyer who is an authority on tax enforcement and offshore banking] said working through an offshore investment vehicle allows the investor to “avoid a whole series of small traps in the tax code that ordinary people would face if they paid tax on an onshore basis.”